StevenCheung87/ZeroThreeEngine/README.md

 ZeroThree Engine is a game engine created by Steven Cheung at 18 years old.

-**Since I am attending university, I am only able to work on this project when I have free time.**
+**Since I am attending university and trying to get that A, I am only able to work on this project when I have free time.**
-**I hope this has not inconvenienced you in any way.**
+**Update -> **
+**13/1/22 : Finding it hard to make time for this.
+Hard to gauge when this would be picked up again.**

 ---